 Who Are Vision Boards For?

-For couples: Build a board together.
-Include shared goals (the house you'll buy, the trip you'll take, the family you'll grow) alongside individual goals.
+- For couples: Build a board together.
+Include shared goals alongside individual goals.
 A couples vision board night is one of the best relationship-building activities you can do.

 How Do You Choose the Right Images for Your Vision Board?